What is Fair Use?

 Unless it's covered by the Fair Use doctrine, commercial use of our intellectual property without written permission or a licensing agreement is NOT allowed.
 We also frown on non-commercial copyright and trademark violations that undermine our ability to sell our own goods and make a living.
 Here are some examples of what we mean:

-- You may NOT create your own original works -- like adventures, fan fiction, short programs, and spreadsheets -- and sell them either online or in print form without our explicit permission.
-To request such, please email us at email@example.com
+- Selling Original Works: You may NOT create your own original works -- like adventures, fan fiction, short programs, and spreadsheets -- and sell them either online or in print form without our explicit permission.
+If your host is generating income via subscription, per download, or has ads, it counts as selling your work even if you're not the one getting paid.
+To request a license for such, please email us at email@example.com

-- You may NOT make a fan website or fanzine based on one of our products then charge people for access to it, make money through advertising, or otherwise generate income, without our explicit permission.
-To request such, please email us at firstname.lastname@example.org
+- Selling Fan Websites/Fanzines: You may NOT make a fan website or fanzine based on one of our products then charge people for access to it, make money through advertising, or otherwise generate income, without our explicit permission.
+To request a license for such, please email us at firstname.lastname@example.org

-- You may NOT translate the game into another language and post it online for free or for sale.
+- Translations: You may NOT translate the game into another language and post it online for free or for sale.
 We sell the translation rights to our games to publishers in other countries, so having you post it for free competes directly with our sales of the product again.
+Our agreements with partner publishers are exclusive to each language, involve profit sharing as a percentage of sales, and include a licensing fee to pay for our admin time.
 If you're a foreign-language publisher, please email us at firstname.lastname@example.org to talk about licensing it.

 If we discover violations of our copyrights and trademarks, we have to protect them.
 Failing to protect our intellectual property may jeopardize our continued rights to it.